alkohout/alkohout.github.io/_posts/2025-02-09-waves-in-ice.md

 - Developed new techniques for studying wave-ice interactions
 - Created framework for future studies

-## Further Reading
-For the complete research, please visit the [original publication in Nature](link-to-your-paper).

 ## Publication Details
 Published in Nature (2014)
 **Title**: "Storm-induced sea-ice breakup and the implications for ice extent"